ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 - Repeatedly click on the Timer 2 `CNT` register to update its value.
 Is it changing?
 If not, the timer is probably not enabled.
 - Is the `CNT` value higher than the `ARR` value?
 This is an especially important problem for Timer 2, where the `ARR` and `CNT` registers are 32 bits in size.
 It takes a long time to wrap around back to zero.
 You will have this problem if you enable the timer counter before you set the `ARR`.
 - Is the `UIE` bit set?
 - Set a breakpoint in the Timer 2 ISR.
 Is it ever invoked?
-If not, you may not have named it correctly.
+If not, you may not have named it correctly, or you did not enable it in NVIC.
 - Is the RCC clock for Port A enabled?
 Are the pins configured for analog operation?
 (Do you know which pin `ADC_IN` corresponds to?)
 - Is the RCC clock for the ADC enabled?
 - Look at the ADC ISR register.
 Is the ready bit set?
 Does the Timer 2 Interrupt Service Routine turn on the `ADSTART` bit?
 (The bits will change to quickly to read them in the I/O Register Debugger.)